-was such that Victor de Stuers had the plan repeated (see drawings in the archives of de Wiersse), to fill the whole length of the old kitchen garden.

-The varieties of roses used in 1913 were: Laurent Carle (now as a cutting rose in the kitchen garden), Jules Grotez, Lady Ashton, Mrs. Cynthia Forde, Madame Caroline Testout, Mrs. Theodore Roosevelt, Madame Abel Chasenay, Madame Ravary, and Sunburst.
+In the place of the old kitchen garden, immediately to the east of the house, Alice de Stuers designed a classical parterre of box, the beds filled with roses, the whole surrounded by the former kitchen garden's solid fence to the north, and by yew hedges on the other sides.
+The success of the design was such that Victor de Stuers had the plan repeated after 1913 (see plans in the archives of de Wiersse), to fill the whole length of the old kitchen garden.
+The varieties of roses used in 1913 were: Laurent Carle, Lady Hillingdon, General MacArthur, Dr. Page Roberts, Madame Jules Grotez, Lady Ashton, Mrs. Cynthia Forde, Madame Caroline Testout, Mrs. Theodore Roosevelt, Madame Abel Chasenay, Madame Ravary, and Sunburst.
 In 1975 they consist of: Gertrude Westphal, Katie Duvigneau, Fashion, Tantar's Triumph, Irish Elegance, Moonlight, Tom Tom and Rodeo.

-Initially every box edged border was seperated from the next by narrow strips of grass and a narrow path of cement tiles.
+Initially every box border was separated from the next by narrow strips of grass and a narrow path of cement tiles.
 Before 1924 the tile paths were doubled to occupy the whole space between the borders, and in some cases removed altogether to give place to grass.
-This process of simplification, as the scale of box and yew increased, continued until the 1960s, when the limit of simplification, within the spirit of the original character, was reached.
+This process of simplification, as the scale of box and you increased continued until the 1960s, when the limit of simplification, within the spirit of the original character, was reached.

-about 1913 Alice de Stuers added a sunk garden in the southeast quarter of the old kitchen garden.
-This followed the then universally illustrated ideas of Gertrude Jekyll and others: the combination of foliage, funkias and ferns for example; a small formal pool in the centre, surrounded by bergenias; a dry brick wall containing rock plants around the edge; italian oils jars placed at the corners; and the old kitchen garden tool shed, thatched, slightly off axis, backed by apergola originally carrying rambler roses and old man's beard.
-The whole framed by a herbaceous border of delphiniums, gypsophilia, verbascum and michaelmas daisies.
+About 1913 Alics de Stuers added a sunk garden in the south-east quarter of the old kitchen garden.
+This followed the then universally illustrated ideas of Gertrude Jekyll and others.
+The combination of foliage, funkias and ferns for example; a small formal pool in the centre, surrounded by bergenias; a dry brick wall containing rock plants around the edge; italian oil jars placed at the corners; and the old kitchen garden hut, thatched, slightly off axis, backed by a pergola carrying honeysuckle and roses.

 The house remained shut in by high trees - some growing even inside the moat.
-'Views' were few, and except for the drive, confined to the immediate area of the 'pleasure grounds' marked on the 1833 Kadaster.
-(See Sketch Plan III).

-The landscape outside the garden was that of the Geldersche Achterhoek; alternation of oak coppice, alder and birch; arable on the high ground, growing rye, oats or roots; meadows on the lower; on the higher sand, patches of pine with junipers, and heather (cut for cattle bedding until the beginning of the 20th century); in the low places, pools and marshes; some good oak and beech, a few ash and willow.
+'Views' were few, and except for the drive, running south from the house, confined to the immediate area of the 'pleasure grounds'marked on the 1832 Kadaster (see sketch plan III).
+The landscape outside the garden was that of the Geldersche Achterhoek: small scale alternation of oak coppice, alder and birch; arable on the high ground growing rye, oats or roots, meadows on the lower, on the higher sand, patches of pine with junipers, and heather (cut for cattle bedding until the beginning of the 20th century); in the low places pools and marshes ; some good oak and beech, a few ash and willow.
 Almost the only naturalised exotics being Robinia Pseudoacacia.
-The farms ranging in size from 3 - 15 hectare on the Saxon model (cattle behind, the family in front, hay above), but with brick and tile replacing wattle and daub and thatch, and, since the beginning of the 19th century developing out of subsistance farming (in which each farm even grew, bleached and wove its own linen) by means of artificial fertiliser, and the co-operative marketing of milk and butter - the co-operatives being small and locally established: the district covered by de Wiersse having its own steam dairy.
+The farms ranging in size from 3-15 hectare on the Saxon model (cattle behind, the family in front, hay above) ,but with brick and tile replacing wattle and daub and thatch, and, since the beginning of the 19th century developing out of subsistance farming (in which each farm even grew, bleached and wove its own linen) by means of artificial fertiliser, and the co-operative marketing of milk and butter - the co-operatives being small and locally established ; the district covered by de Wiersse having its own steam dairy.